SQream/sqream_docs/guides/optimization_best_practices.rst

 This also reduces the overall result set, which can improve performance in third-party tools.

 SQream is able to optimize out unneeded columns very strongly due to its columnar storage.

+.. todo: show an execution plan
+.. what else should be here, and what can we do right now
+.. select report('/tmp',$$select a,b,c from tableA a join tableB b on a.id=b.id and a>4000 and b like '%this is a sample query%' $$);

+..  discard_results